robvdpol/RaceControl/README.md

 ## Features
 * Easy to set up and use, no editing of config files needed
 * Fast and user-friendly user interface
-* Watch F1TV live streams in the highest quality available (1080p at the moment)
+* Watch F1TV live streams in the highest quality available
 * Supports three different video players (internal player, VLC and MPV)
 * Open as many streams as you like, using the layout that you like
-* Save your custom video player layout, so you don't have to position your windows manually every time you watch a session
+* Save your custom video player layout, so you don't have to position windows manually every time you watch a session
 * Cast to your Chromecast with a single click of a button (internal player and VLC only)
 * Experimental synchronization of streams (replays only at the moment)

 ## Installation
 * Download the [latest release](https://github.com/robvdpol/RaceControl/releases/latest) and start the installer.
-* If the [.NET Core Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) needs to be installed on your system you will be notified about it.
+* If the [.NET Core 3.1 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) needs to be installed on your system you will be notified about it.
 * Follow the steps in the setup wizard to complete the installation.
 * Start Race Control using either the desktop shortcut or the start menu entry.